 - You could also simply ignore the letter of demand, and wait for SANRAL to issue a summons.

 Step 2: Receipt of the Summons

-- If you are not an OUTA member, you are advised to consult an attorney, after which you have two options:
+- If you are not an OUTA supporter, you are advised to consult an attorney, after which you have two options:

 (i) To concede liability; or